richelbilderbeek/the_richel_setup/README.md

 README.md:511:6: leonard.exclamation.30ppm More than 30 ppm of exclamations.
 Keep them under control.
 README.md:615:4: misc.but No paragraph should start with a 'But'.
 ```

+Because I here show these errors, the `.travis.yml` file has to remove these error from this document.

 ## Use it for your own work